TTilloo/WWCodeHackathon/README.md

       A person's payability depends on family level payability (multicultural and multigenerational household) How should financial institution go about looking at the financial data of a family

 Credit payment: Ability and willingness to pay to debt (equally determine how they pay for that):
-  Impatience, impulsiveness (presence bias, discount future, borrow today, harm future by taking on debt today) -> high borrow today = high default in the future
+  - Impatience, impulsiveness (presence bias, discount future, borrow today, harm future by taking on debt today) -> high borrow today = high default in the future
   Risk tolerance and trustworthiness
   - self eval fin health -> strong presence bias -> more risky
+  Variables:
   - borrow for post secondary education